haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 _"Occam's razor (also Ockham's razor; Latin: lex parsimoniae "law of parsimony") is a problem-solving principle that, when presented with competing hypothetical answers to a problem, one should select the one that makes the fewest assumptions."_

-<a class="prompt prompt-question"><b>Q14:</b>  FINALLY, based on all above analysis, what is your conclusion concerning the oligomeric state and symmetry of this complex?
+<a class="prompt prompt-question"><b>Q14:</b>  FINALLY, based on all above analysis, what is your conclusion concerning the oligomeric state and symmetry of this complex?</a>

 <hr>